Died aged 72

 Thomas Paine political writer 1737-1809 He stayed here in the George Hotel from 1762 until 1764 whilst employed as an excise officer.
 His writing inspired great passions.
 His grand vision of society advocated a world peace organisation, social security for the poor and elderly and freedom from slavery.

-George Hotel, now the George Shopping Centre, Grantham, United Kingdom where he stayed (1762-1764)
+George Hotel, now the George Shopping Centre, Grantham, United Kingdom where they stayed (1762-1764)

 This sculpture was unveiled by Sir William Barlow, Chairman of BICC PLC on the 13th June 1991.
 It was commissioned by BICC Developments Ltd. and created by Kevin Jordan M.A.
 (R.C.A.I.) as a tribute to Thomas Paine, whose work 'Rights of Man' was written at the Angel and published in 1791.

-Angel Square, Islington High Street, N1, London, United Kingdom where he wrote (1791)
+Angel Square, Islington High Street, N1, London, United Kingdom where they wrote (1791)

 The earliest local historical source in 1828 identifies the Old Red Lion as the place where Tom Paine wrote part 1 of "The Rights of Man" in 1791

-Old Red Lion, Angel, London, United Kingdom where he wrote part 1 of The Rights of Man (1790)
+Old Red Lion, Angel, London, United Kingdom where they wrote part 1 of The Rights of Man (1791)

 Bull House Westgate In ancient times the Bull Inn within the West Gate was held of the Barony of Lewes at the yearly rent of a rage of ginger It was sold in 1583 by Thomas Matthew to Sir Henry Goring who built the house which is now Westgate Chapel.
 His son Edward sold the Bull to Edward Claggett in 1612 In 1715 Rev John Ollive minister of Westgate Chapel acquired it and his son Samuel, tobacconist lodged Thomas Paine here 1768-9 Paine married Elizabeth Ollive 1771 and carried on Ollive's business until 1774 The house was rescued from decay and restored by Alderman Every in 1922 The main structure date from the 15th and 16th centuries.
 The satyrs are of the time of Goring